cbevins/fire-behavior-simulator/docs/03_Capabilities.md

 - **Size (Fire Ellipse) Module**
   - calculates elliptical fire length-to-width ratio, length, width, perimeter, and size
-  - calculates fire spread rate, spread distance, fireline intensity, flame length, scorch height, and tree mortality at the fire ellipse head, back, flank, or any other vector from either the point of ignition within the ellipse or the ellipse center
+  - calculates fire spread rate, spread distance, fireline intensity, flame length, scorch height, and tree mortality at the fire ellipse head, back, flank, or any other vector from the point of ignition within the ellipse, or [New to BehavePlus V6] any vector from the ellipse center
-  - fire ellipse (SIZE Module) inputs (spread rate, spread direction, length-to-width ratio) may be entred directly or linked to Surface Module output variables
+  - fire ellipse (SIZE Module) inputs (spread rate, spread direction, length-to-width ratio) may be entered directly or linked to Surface Module output variables

 - **Crown Module**
   - calculates Rothermel's (1991) original active crown fire spread rate, surface-to-crown transition probability, crown fireline intensity, crown fire flame length, crown fire heat per unit area, crown fire type (surface fire only, passive crown fire, or active crown fire), and whether the crown fire is wind-driven or plume-dominated
-  - calculates Scott & Reinhardt's (2001) extensions to determine critical surface-to-crown initiation conditions, active crown fire ratio, crown fraction burned, crowning index, and a graduated crown fire spread rate between Rothermel's *surface fire* and *active crown* fire states.
-[New to v6]
+  - calculates Scott & Reinhardt's (2001) extensions to determine critical surface-to-crown fire initiation conditions, active crown fire ratio, crown fraction burned, crowning index, and a graduated crown fire spread rate between Rothermel's *surface fire* and *active crown* fire states.
+[New to BehavePlus V6]
   - crown fire inputs may be entered directly or linked to Surface Module variables

 - **Spotting Module**